PreyMa/ScreenBuffer/README.md

 pulse generation.
 Moreover is a grayscale clock included that automatically switches up to eight displayed lines in multiplexed mode.

+It will load a new frame into the TLC5958 caches if the panel is selected via the frame data bus.
+Everything else including setting up the configuration registers, Lod testing and emitting the VSYNC command to switch TLC caches has to be done manually by a management microprocessor to keep the VHDL design slim.
+The micro- processor is also responsible for enabling the receiving mode.

 This project is part of a Matura thesis of the HTL Hollabrunn Austria.